dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Things are going better today, I actually made some progess on the python script.

 **Thoughts:** Started using the Visual Studio for the python running and debugging.
 It is still not all the way but it is better!

+### Day 40: 19 Apr 2019

+**Today's Progress**: Continued working with "Automate the Boring Stuff with Python".

+**Thoughts:** Made some serious progress today on my Python scripts.
+Got them debugged and running very nicely!